 The final stop of your Mars and Pluto Family Adventure is the Giovale Open Deck Observatory plaza, which just opened in October 2019.
 Here, you’ll get to safely search the sun for any sunspots or prominences with a hydrogen-alpha solar telescope.
-Telescope eyepieces will be sanitized between each guest and masks are required at all times, even during the outside portions of this tour.
+Telescope eyepieces will be sanitized between each guest.
+Masks are optional when you are outdoors, but they are required whenever you are indoors.
 In the event of cloudy weather, your educator will give a presentation about the sun under an outdoor tent.

 At the conclusion of your Mars and Pluto Family Adventure, your educator will escort you back to the Steele Visitor Center.

 To avoid overcrowding, please do not arrive more than 15 minutes in advance of your scheduled start time.